raganwald-deprecated/homoiconic/2011/11/sans-titre.md

 ## Method calls are whitespace-blind

-Now let's look at methods and properties in Coffeescript.
+Now let's look at methods and properties in CoffeeScript.
 Recall that with `if` statements, indentation matters.
 With method calls, *it doesn't*.
 Consider this expression:

 	console?.log [1..3].concat([4..6]).map((x) -> x * x).filter((x) -> x % 2 is 0).reverse()